 We hold gross reserves in an amount equal to the estimated liability for insurance claims and claim expenses related to defaults on insured mortgage loans.
 A loan is considered to be in "default" as of the payment date at which a borrower has missed the preceding two or more consecutive monthly payments.
 We establish reserves for loans that have been reported to us in default by servicers, referred to as case reserves, and additional loans that we estimate (based on actuarial review and other factors) to be in default that have not yet been reported to us by servicers, referred to as incurred but not reported (IBNR) reserves.
 We also establish reserves for claim expenses, which represent the estimated cost of the claim administration process, including legal and other fees, as well as other general expenses of administering the claim settlement process.
-As of December 31, 2020, we had 12,209 primary loans in default and held gross reserves for insurance claims and claim expenses of \$90.6 million.
-During the year ended December 31, 2020, we paid 143 claims totaling \$6.4 million, including 137 claims covered under the QSR Transactions representing \$1.3 million of ceded claims and claim expenses.
+As of December 31, 2021, we had 6,227 primary loans in default and held gross reserves for insurance claims and claim expenses of \$103.6 million.
+During the year ended December 31, 2021, we paid 82 claims totaling \$2.6 million, including 79 claims covered under the QSR Transactions representing \$0.5 million of ceded claims and claim expenses.

 In 2013, we entered into a pool insurance transaction with Fannie Mae.
 The pool transaction includes a deductible, which represents the amount of claims to be absorbed by Fannie Mae before we are obligated to pay any claims.
 We only establish reserves for pool risk if we expect claims to exceed this deductible.
-At December 31, 2020, 219 loans in the pool were in default.
-These 219 loans represented approximately \$17.6 million of RIF.
-Due to the size of the remaining deductible, our expectation that a limited number of loans in default will progress to a claim and the expected severity on such claim submissions (all loans in the pool have LTV ratios under 80%), we did not establish any case or IBNR reserves for pool risk at December 31, 2020.
-In connection with the settlement of pool claims, we applied \$1.0 million to the pool deductible through December 31, 2020.
-At December 31, 2020, the remaining pool deductible was \$9.4 million.
+At December 31, 2021, 96 loans in the pool were in default.
+These 96 loans represented approximately \$7.3 million of RIF.
+Due to the size of the remaining deductible, our expectation that a limited number of loans in default will progress to a claim and the expected severity on such claim submissions (all loans in the pool had loan-to-value (LTV) ratios under 80% at origination), we did not establish any case or IBNR reserves for pool risk at December 31, 2021.
+In connection with the settlement of pool claims, we applied \$1.0 million to the pool deductible through December 31, 2021.
+At December 31, 2021, the remaining pool deductible was \$9.4 million.
 We have not paid any pool claims to date.
 100% of our pool RIF is reinsured under the 2016 QSR Transaction.

-We had 12,209 loans in default in our primary insured portfolio as of December 31, 2020 which represented a 3.06% default rate against 399,429 total policies in-force.
-We had 1,448 loans in default in our primary insured portfolio as of December 31, 2019, which represented a 0.40% default rate against 366,039 total policies in-force.
-The increase in our default population is primarily due to challenges borrowers are facing related to the COVID-19 outbreak and their decision to access the forbearance program for federally backed loans codified under the Coronavirus Aid, Relief, and Economic Security (CARES) Act or similar programs made available by private lenders.
+We had 6,227 loans in default in our primary insured portfolio as of December 31, 2021 which represented a 1.22% default rate against 512,316 total policies in-force.
+We had 12,209 loans in default in our primary insured portfolio as of December 31, 2020, which represented a 3.06% default rate against 399,429 total policies in-force.
+Although our default count declined from December 31, 2020 to December 31, 2021, the population remains elevated compared to our historical experience due to the continued challenges certain borrowers are facing related to the COVID-19 pandemic and their decision to access the forbearance program for federally backed loans codified under the Coronavirus Aid, Relief and Economic Security Act (CARES Act) or similar programs made available by private lenders.